dwyl/cid/README.md

 "zb2rhn1C6ZDoX6rdgiqkqsaeK7RPKTBgEi8scchkf3xdsi8Bj"
 ```

-If the parameter is not one of the ones listed above then the function will
+If the argument is not one of the ones listed above
-return `"invalid data type"`.
+then the function will return `"invalid data type"`.

 ```elixir
 Cid.cid([])
 "invalid data type"
 ```

-# Why?
+# What?

-We needed a way of running our App(s) across multiple servers/devices
-without fear/risk of collisions in the IDs of records.

 The goal is to allow records to be created _offline_ (_e.g: on a mobile device_)
 with the ID generated on the _client_ and when the record is synched/saved